kalv25/azure-network-watcher/docs/labs/lab-08/index.md

-# lab-xx - cleaning up resources
+# lab-08 - cleaning up resources

 This is the most important part of the workshop.
 We need to clean up all resources that we provisioned during the workshop to avoid unexpected bills.